hatonthecat/solarcircuits/README.md

 https://www.licaptech.com/products/lc0200-380-asw-lithium-ion-capacitor 200F is 18650 compatible (although tabless).
 Perhaps a solar power manager with a 14500 could be designed, or a waveshare-like manager with a battery slot could be integrated to support 18650.
 Preview

+Wasn't it Bill Gates who said 64mAh ought to be enough for anybody?

 The evolution of embedded DRAM (eDRAM)
 --